nostrumbiodiscovery/pele_platform/docs/build_docs/source/tools/converter.rst

 | ``--dont_verify``           | Yes          | Skip verification.*                                            |
 +-----------------------------+--------------+----------------------------------------------------------------+

 \* **Verification** involves checking if the original coordinates match the new ones.
-If they do, it will delete the original trajectory, provided the delete option is enabled.
-Otherwise, a warning will be raised.
+By default, the verification is performed only when the original trajectories are deleted after conversion.
+If the software was to identify any issues, it will not delete the old trajectories and raise a warning instead.